positron-solutions/elisp-repo-kit/CONTRIBUTING.md

 -   `org-texinfo-export-to-info`

-You can view the manual with prefix argument, `info-display-manual`, and manually type the path to the `manual.info`.
+You can view the manual with prefix argument, `info-display-manual`, and manually type the path to the `.info` file.
 Honestly, just use `elisp-repo-kit`.
 This stuff is tedious.

 **NOTE** changes to the `manual.org` requires re-generation of other documents